-- The ongoing effect of the COVID19 Pandemic - Failure to deliver the School's stated aims - Failure to attract and retain high quality staff - The movement of children to local Grammar Schools with the reduction in entry age from 13 years to 11 years. - Failure to comply with Charity Commission or Independent School requirements - Risk of cyber-attack on IT systems and data and the potential of financial fraud - Catastrophic events which could cause significant damage to the School's premises.
-Including, for instance, flood or fire - Personal Health and Safety risks, such as a major accident involving the School's pupils and/or staff - Increasing costs of Teachers' Pensions Contributions - Decline in pupil numbers
+- Financial uncertainty caused by geo-political events - The re-emergence of the COVID19 Pandemic - Failure to deliver the School's stated aims - Failure to attract and retain high quality staff - The movement of children to local Grammar Schools with the reduction in entry age from 13 years to 11 years. - Failure to comply with Charity Commission or Independent School requirements - Risk of cyber-attack on IT systems and data and the potential of financial fraud - Catastrophic events which could cause significant damage to the School's premises; for example, flood or fire - Personal Health and Safety risks, such as a major accident involving the School's pupils and/or staff - Increasing costs of Teachers' Pensions Contributions - Decline in pupil numbers - Rising input costs

 The most significant potential risk is a decline in pupil numbers.
-This may be caused by any combination of a fall in the number of children attending Independent Preparatory Schools, due to matters of parental affordability, competing offers from other schools, economic uncertainty or pressure, changes in legislative or charity regulations.
+This may be caused by any combination of a fall in the number of children attending independent preparatory schools, due to matters of parental affordability, competing offers from other schools, economic uncertainty or pressure, changes in legislative or charity regulations.